-The figurines designed by Freda Doughty depicting the Months of the Year and Days of the Week have become very collectible in recent years, these figurines can still be picked on a daily basis in thrift shops and car boot sales throughout the country, I've even seen a the odd example for sale at Dundee Indoor market.
+The figurines designed by Freda Doughty depicting the Months of the Year and Days of the Week have become very collectable in recent years, these figurines can still be picked on a daily basis in thrift shops and car boot sales throughout the country, I’ve even seen a the odd example for sale at Errol Car Boot Sale

 However, If you happen to stumble upon one of the beautiful and elaborate porcelain bird figures designed by her sister Dorothy Doughty, you’ve hit the “jackpot”, check ebay for dorothy doughty figures and see what I mean.

 - Boy with a Parakeet